How to make Word documents accessible

 - Check 8: Colour and contrast

-- Check 9: Before converting to PDF
+- Check 9: Converting from Word to PDF

 - If your document fails any of these checks